SiphoMabizela/InternalResourceBookingSystemAssesment/README.md

 **************************************************************************************************************************************************************************

-Images are also attached on the project in a folder called IMAGEPROJECT
+Images to show that the system is working are attached on the IRBSui project in a folder called IMAGEPROJECT

 **************************************************************************************************************************************************************************